 Jurors almost always go home at the end of the day.
 Sequestration is a term used to describe jurors staying at a local hotel at the county’s expense during the trial.
 Sequestration occurs rarely.

 Accommodations are available to people with disabilities.
-Call your local jury coordinator or call our county administrator to find out what accommodations are available in your county.
+Call your local jury coordinator or court administrator to find out what accommodations are available in your county.

 Telephone your county’s court administrator or the judge assigned to your case as soon as possible.